technofocus-pte/cpltextnsibltdeepdepth/Lab 4/Lab 4 - Build, evaluate and deploy a RAG-based agent with the Azure AI Foundry SDK.md

     the index and register it to the cloud project.
 After adding the code go to Files from top bar and click on **Save all.**

+    Keep the index at the end of the file, select **Enter** twice.
+Move the cursor in the new line towards the left margin and then paste the code.(There should be no tab space)

+    >[!Alert] **Important:** Ensure that the import argparse in the second line of the code below is aligned with a tab space from the margin.
+Else, keep the cursor before **import** and click on **Tab**.

 ```
 if __name__ == "__main__":
     import argparse